Fin whale: Taxonomy

 The fin whale was first described by Friderich Martens in 1675 and by Paul Dudley in 1725.
 The former description was used as the primary basis for the species Balaena physalus by Carl Linnaeus in 1758.
 In 1804, Bernard Germain de Lacépède reclassified the species as Balaenoptera rorqual, based on a specimen that had stranded on Île Sainte-Marguerite (Cannes, France) in 1798.
-In 1830, Louis Companyo described a specimen that had been stranded near Saint-Cyprien, southern France, in 1828 as Balaena musculus.
+In 1830, Louis Companyo described a specimen that had been stranded near Saint-Cyprien, southern France, in 1828, as Balaena musculus.
 Most later authors followed him in using the specific name musculus, until Frederick W. True (1898) showed that it referred to the blue whale.
 In 1846, British taxonomist John Edward Gray described a 16.7 m specimen from the Falkland Islands as Balaenoptera australis.
-In 1865, German naturalist Hermann Burmeister described a roughly 15 m specimen found near Buenos Aires about 30 years earlier as Balaenoptera patachonicus.
+In 1865, German naturalist Hermann Burmeister described a roughly 15 m specimen, found near Buenos Aires about 30 years earlier, as Balaenoptera patachonicus.
 In 1903, Romanian scientist Emil Racoviță placed all these designations into Balaenoptera physalus.
-The word physalus comes from the Greek word physa, meaning "blows," referring to the prominent blow of the species.
+The word physalus comes from Greek φυσα 'breath', referring to the prominent blow of the species.

-Fin whales are rorquals, members of the family Balaenopteridae, which includes the humpback whale, the blue whale, Bryde's whale, the sei whale, and the minke whale.
-The family diverged from the other baleen whales in the suborder Mysticeti as long ago as the middle Miocene.
+Fin whales are rorquals, members of the family Balaenopteridae, which includes the humpback whale, blue whale, Bryde's whale, sei whale, and minke whale.
+The family diverged from the other baleen whales in the suborder Mysticeti in the middle Miocene.

-Recent DNA evidence indicates the fin whale may be more closely related to the humpback whale (Megaptera novaeangliae) and, in at least one study, the gray whale (Eschrichtius robustus), two whales in different genera, than it is to members of its own genus, such as the minke whales.
+Recent DNA evidence indicates that the fin whale may be more closely related to the humpback whale (Megaptera novaeangliae), and in at least one study, the gray whale (Eschrichtius robustus), two whales in different genera, than it is to members of its own genus, such as the minke whale.
 As of 2023, four subspecies are named, each with distinct physical features and vocalizations.
 The northern fin whale, B. p. physalus (Linnaeus 1758) inhabits the North Atlantic and the southern fin whale, B. p. quoyi (Fischer 1829) occupies the Southern Hemisphere.
 Most experts consider the fin whales of the North Pacific to be a third subspecies—this was supported by a 2013 study, which found that the Northern Hemisphere B. p. physalus was not composed of a single subspecies.
 A 2019 genetic study concluded that the North Pacific fin whales should be considered a subspecies, suggesting the name B. p. velifera (Scammon 1869).
-The three groups mix at most rarely.
+The three groups rarely mix.

 Clarke (2004) proposed a "pygmy" subspecies (B. p. patachonica, Burmeister, 1865) that is purportedly darker in colour and has black baleen.
-He based this on a single physically mature 19.8 m female caught in the Antarctic in 1947–48, the smaller average size (a few feet) of sexually and physically mature fin whales caught by the Japanese around 50°S, and smaller, darker sexually immature fin whales caught in the Antarctic which he believed were a "migratory phase" of his proposed subspecies.
+He based this on a single physically mature 19.8 m female caught in the Antarctic in 1947–48, the slightly smaller average size of sexually and physically mature fin whales caught by the Japanese around 50°S, and the smaller, darker, sexually immature fin whales caught in the Antarctic, which he believed were a "migratory phase" of his proposed subspecies.
 The subspecies has not been genetically established, and is not recognized by the Society for Marine Mammalogy.